Doraku/DefaultEcs/README.md

 }
 ```

 To reduce memory, it is possible to set a maximum count for a given component type.
-If nothing is set, then the maximum entity count of the world will be used as needed.
+If nothing is set, then the maximum entity count of the world will be used.
 ```csharp
 int maxComponentCount = 42;
 world.SetComponentTypeMaximumCount<Example>(maxComponentCount);